-Mine & Mint Proof-of-Work Tokens on Avalanche
+Mine & Mint Proof-of-Work XPower Tokens

 Motivation

 Both Proof-of-Work (PoW) and Proof-of-Stake (PoS) serve as sybil protection mechanisms for establishing identity in a decentralized environment.
-We are troubled by the polarization between PoW and PoS in the blockchain space, and believe both methods are valid.

-PoS systems are excellent at transmitting value between participants with minimal energy and effort.
-When done correctly, like in Avalanche
+PoS systems, on the other hand, are excellent at transmitting value between participants with minimal energy and effort.
+When done correctly, like in Avalanche Avalanche, then they are ideal for exchanging value and building large-scale economies.

 Overview